xuziping/ApiHelper/README.md

 ## How to write your own templates ##

 Sometimes, it is possible that you want to design your own ApiDoc or Markdown templates.
-Please refer to the following PARAMs which are valid in **apidoc_template.ftl** and **markdown_template.ftl**
+Please refer to the following PARAMs which are useful in **apidoc_template.ftl** and **markdown_template.ftl**

 | PARAM NAME      | TYPE | DESC |